rotki/docs/usage-guides/data-directory.md

-# Rotki data directory
+# rotki data directory

-Rotki saves user data by default in a different directory per OS.
+rotki saves user data by default in a different directory per OS.
 For each OS, data is stored in the respective standards-compliant equivalent directory.

 - **Linux**: `~/.local/share/rotki/data/`
 - **OSX**: `~/Library/Application Support/rotki/data` - please note this folder is hidden by default